intercede-sdk/manageDevice/README.md

 Run on server with `node index.js`

 Note that this prototype doesn't track lifetime and re-use of the authentication token.
-It displays the JSON response from calling the API, and will show data for a user if a valid user GUID is provided or an error message if the user GUID doesn't match an existing record.
+It captures the JSON response from calling the API, and displays some of that data - including the user photo - using a simple template page if a valid user GUID is provided.
+Otherwise an error message is shown if the user GUID doesn't match an existing record.